BranDAOn/OP-SAFT/README.md

 1. The Company is a U.S. based software development firm;
 2. The Investor is a not a U.S. person;
-3. The Token Issuer is a foundation or non-profit entity with a relevant business relationship with the Company;
+3. The Token Issuer is a foundation or non-profit entity separate from the Company with a relevant business relationship with the Company (although the Annex does provide for the situation where the Company and the Token Issuer are one in the same);
 4. The Token Issuer will assume the token delivery obligation while the Company receives the payment in consideration for such future tokens (i.e., the Company issues to the Investor the right to Tokens to be issued by the Token Issuer);
+5. The Token Issuer (assuming it is separate from the Company), has a robust, disinterested board empowered to decline the requests of the Company;
-5. Token value is not known at the time of execution of the SAFT, but rather a discount is applied (i.e., price is determined upon a Next Token Pricing or Public Distribution Event);
+6. Token value is not known at the time of execution of the SAFT, but rather a discount is applied (i.e., price is determined upon a Next Token Pricing or Public Distribution Event);
-6. The parties agree that there should be a lockup;
+7. The parties agree that there should be a lockup;
-7. Staking is available for the underlying protocol; and
+8. Staking is available for the underlying protocol; and
-8. The Investor will be subject to certain KYC and AML obligations.
+9. The Investor will be subject to certain KYC and AML obligations.

 ## Contributors / Contributions Welcome